Learn R Programming

 An R package to simulate species abundances (counts) along gradients

 One of the key ways quantitative ecologists attempt to understand the properties and behaviour of the methods they use or dream up is through the use of simulated data.
 There are a number of computer programmes for simulating ecological data along gradients, such as Peter Minchin's COMPAS, but none (that I am aware of) that are available for R on CRAN.
-Dave Robert's coenoflex package for R would be a useful alternative but currently is archived on CRAN because of some problems in the Fortran code underlying the package.
+Dave Robert's coenoflex package for R is a useful alternative but at the time I started writing this, coenoflex was archived on CRAN (it is now back on CRAN).

 Rather than have to reinvent the wheel each time I wanted to simulate some new data for a paper or to work on a new approach, I decided to start my own R package to contain a range of simulators encapsulating different response models, numbers of gradients, etc.

 At the moment, coenocliner is limited in what it can do practically.
-There is a single response model, the Gaussian response, which is a symmetric model of the parameters; the optimum, tolerance and height of the response curve.
-Count data can be generated from this model from either a Poisson or negative binomial distribution, using the parameterised Gaussian response as the expectation or mean of the distribution.
+There are two response models, the Gaussian response, which is a symmetric model of the parameters (the optimum, tolerance and height of the response curve) and the generalized beta response model.
+Count data can be generated from this model from several distributions, including the Poisson or negative binomial distributions, using the parameterised response model as the expectation or mean of the distribution.
+The complete list of distributions supported are:

 Development